 The CDC has a multiple resources available here.

-Most of it is sorted mechanically at a Materials Recovery Facility (MRF), rather than by hand.
+It is sorted mechanically at a Materials Recovery Facility (MRF).
 The methods employed include air currents, eddy currents, magnets, optical sorters, and other means.
 Once separated, it is sold off to manufacturers who use recycled material in their products.

 On average, paper products may be recycled seven times before the fibers are too short to be reused, and wash away in the recycling process.

 Loans are not available for SSTS that have already been installed.
 Loans are available only for SSTS that serve existing, single family, owner-occupied dwellings that are determined to be either "failing to protect groundwater" or an "imminent threat to public health and safety" as defined by Minnesota Rules, Chapter 7080.
 Installation or replacement SSTS for construction of a new or replacement dwelling, or for renovation or reuse of an unused or abandoned dwelling or building, are not eligible for this program.

 Some residential and many businesses have waste strength that is higher than what can be handled in a conventional system.
 Some soil treatment areas need to have additional help to deal with the waste strength.
 Some lots do not have the space available to put in a full sized system and additionally treated wastes have options for a smaller drainfield.